-Contributors All authors (ABS, PM, MS, KW, MB, OR, DF, LB, AG) contributed to the initial conception and design of the study.
+Contributors All authors contributed to the initial conception and design of the study.
 AG and DF were instrumental in securing funding for the project.
 ABS led the development of the initial study protocol, which AG, PM, DF and LB reviewed and provided feedback on.
 ABS, OR and AG drafted the protocol manuscript and all other authors (PM, MS, KW, MB, DF, LB) gave critical feedback.
-All authors (ABS, PM, MS, KW, MB, OR, DF, LB, AG) read and approved the final version of the manuscript and agree to be accountable for all aspects of the work.
+All authors read and approved the final version of the manuscript and agree to be accountable for all aspects of the work.
 ABS drafted the response to reviewers comments with feedback from PM, MS, KW, MB, OR, DF, LB, AG, who all read and approved the resubmitted version of the manuscript.

-Funding Dr Smith and Professor Girgis are funded through a Cancer Institute New South Wales grant.
+Funding ABS and AG are funded through a Cancer Institute New South Wales grant.
 This research was internally funded by South Western Sydney Local Health District, which has no influence on the interpretation of funding or publication of the results.
 This research received no specific grant from any funding agency in the public, commercial or not-for-profit sector.

-Competing interests None declared
+Competing interests None declared.

-Ethics approval South Western Sydney Local Health District Human Research Ethics Committee (HREC/16/LPOOL/652).
-Provenance and peer review Not commissioned; internally peer reviewed.
+Ethics approval South Western Sydney Local Health District Human Research Ethics Committee (HREC/16/LP00L/652).

+Provenance and peer review Not commissioned; externally peer reviewed.

 Data sharing statement Anyone may contact the investigators to request access to the aggregate qualitative data generated by this study.
-No one other than the principal investigator and his team, all of whom have signed a confidentiality agreement, will have access to the audio recordings and transcripts of the interviews.
+None other than the principal investigator and his team, all of whom have signed a confidentiality agreement, will have access to the audio recordings and transcripts of the interviews.

-Open Access This is an Open Access article distributed in accordance with the Creative Commons Attribution terms (CC BY 4.0) license, which permits others to distribute, remix, adapt and build upon this work, for non-commercial use, provided the original work is adequately cited.
-See: http://creativecommons.org/licenses/by/4.0/
+Open Access This is an Open Access article distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which data mining, AI training, and similar technologies.

+Protected by copyright, including for uses related to text and permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
+See: http://creativecommons.org/licenses/by-nc/4.0/